EmperorKayobi/portfolio/README.md

 ![](https://github.com/EmperorKayobi/portfolio/blob/main/images/borne.jpg)
 ## Description:
 Using an arduino, we send the card identification number to a webserver, which searches for the user in a mysql database.
 The status of the user is changed to online and his uptime is counted.
-The goal was to remplace the paper system, which is too slow.
+The goal was to remplace the paper system, which was not fast enough.

 ### Hardware:
 - Arduino